This is a sponsored post written by me on behalf of Hobby Lobby. All opinions are 100% mine.

 So what do you think?
 Is this something that would work for your family?
 Be sure to stop by Hobby Lobby soon to add some more fun to your summer.

 I also think this basket would make a great gift for a child or grandchildren.
 I recently attended a fundraiser auction and a basket like this would have sold really well.
-Just an idea!
+I have a whole post full of gift basket ideas if you’re interested.

 If you’re looking for more ideas, I have a huge Pinterest board full of fun activities for kids.